ontolex/morph/draft.md

 > ------
 > property **morph:grammaticalMeaning** assigns a grammatical  meaning to a morph resource or a form
+> domain: ontolex:Form or morph:Morph or morph:Rule
->
+> range: morph:GrammaticalMeaning
 > -------

+Discussion/History:

-Note: the extension to forms was introduced 2022-02-23 per request from Penny and Matteo for more conveniently providing re-usable and directly indexable "feature bundles".
+- the extension to forms was introduced 2022-02-23 per request from Penny and Matteo for more conveniently providing re-usable and directly indexable "feature bundles".

-Note: the eLex-2019 draft also had `morph:meaning`, but with Morph being subclass of LexicalEntry, this role is taken over by `ontolex:sense`.
+- the eLex-2019 draft had `morph:meaning` in a comparable function, but with Morph being subclass of LexicalEntry, this role is taken over by `ontolex:sense`.
+- in spring 2022, it was requested by Penny and Katerina to make this a property of `morph:InflectionRule` as a short-hand for `morph:involves/morph:grammaticalMeaning`.
+- as of 2022-10-19, it was agreed to attach this property also to `morph:Rule`.
+For circumstances in which no explicit morph can be provided (but only a rule), e.g., because a resource comes without an explicit notion of morph(eme)s, there would not be a way to express the meaning or function of that morpheme, otherwise.
+- question (CC, 2022-10-24): do we need this for `morph:InflectionType` ?
+This would be useful to express that a certain "slot" contains information of a particular kind, e.g., morphological gender or morphological number.
+Right now, this information is implicit (in the inflection rules assigned to a particular inflection type).

 > ------
 > property **morph:baseConstraint** defines the grammatical characteristics of the stem or base that a derivational or inflectional morpheme can be combined with
->
+> domain: ontolex:Morph or ontolex:Rule
 > -------

 For example, an element for nominal inflection can only be applied to nouns, and derivational affixes can have similar constraints.
+Note that such information is not applicable to an `ontolex:Form` because this describes only the result of the application of a rule or the addition of a particular form.

+Discussion/History:
+- CC 2022-10-24: by analogy with morph:grammaticalMeaning, this property should also be applicable to rules to specify necessary preconditions.

 ### morph:baseForm
 > ----